lestec-al/a-notes/README.md

 ## Other
 - Both projects have some similar code (e.g., most of the UI), but also have some differences (e.g., database implementations)
+- If you want to create your own executables, remember that to enable sync, you need to create your own Google Cloud Project and create an OAuth credentials.
+For the Desktop version, download the credential, rename it to "auth.json" and move the file to "ANotesDesktop/src/main/resources/" .
 - I am trying to follow recommendations from [Android App Architecture](https://developer.android.com/topic/architecture#recommended-app-arch) while building this apps